What you do here, counts out there

 Under current provincial law, a student's records are considered confidential and will be released to a third party only upon the written authorization of the student or by exception as noted under the Release of Information section of the Student Guide.
 Information collected in student records will be used to administer the programs and activities of the college.
 While student records are the property of the college, students have the right to view their own records upon request.
 Student records may include personal, academic and non-academic information (for example, identification photographs).
 For more information, please visit Student Records or Student Rights and Responsibilities.

 For information about parking applications, regulations, procedures and fees, visit Parking Services.

 A virtual library containing many resources is available to all students and can be accessed by using your LRC PIN.
 Kitchener - Doon and Cambridge campuses have a physical library on site.
 For more information, visit Library Services.

 There are a large number of services available to you as a Conestoga student.
 Please view the links below to find more information on location, hours and services offered by each area.

 Bookstore online to order textbooks.
 There is free shipping on all orders.

 opt out information and deadlines.

-Full-time registered students within Waterloo Region have the opportunity to purchase a GRT Term Pass (4-months) at a discounted rate of $300.
-For details, see How do I get my GRT Term Bus Pass?
+Full-time registered students within Waterloo region have the opportunity to purchase a GRT Term Pass (4-months) at a discounted rate of $300.
+For details, see GRT Bus Pass.

 There are many options for students living away from home.
 The first option is Conestoga’s Residence which is located near the Kitchener - Doon and Cambridge campuses.
 Off-campus housing can be found through Places4Students.com.
 International students have the option of Homestay, allowing them to stay with a Canadian family while attending school.